GeotrekCE/Geotrek-admin/docs/advanced-configuration/interface.rst

                 ENABLE_JOBS_COSTS_DETAILED_EXPORT = True

-When enabling this setting, interventions list exports will contain a new column for each job's total cost.
+When enabled, a new column will be added to intervention exports, displaying the total cost for each job.

 Custom columns available
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A (nearly?) exhaustive list of attributes available for display and export as columns in each module.
+A complete list of attributes that can be used for displaying or exporting columns is available.
+You can customize these based on your requirements.

-.. example:: List of available attributes
+.. example:: List of available attributes for displaying
     :collapsible:

     ::